 · You must follow your teacher’s instructions during the lesson and use appropriate language at all times.

 C - COMMIT

-o Commit to trying your best and keeping up to date with your work as you would if you were attending lessons on-site.
+· You must commit to trying your best and keeping up to date with your work, as you would if you were attending lessons on-site.

 · You must make sure that you are accessing online lessons in an environment that is free from distractions.

 · You should proactively participate in all your online lessons.

 If any student is unable to join an online lessons because of a lack of IT equipment or connectivity, the College may be able to help.
 Students should contact their Progress Tutor in the first instance for advice

 In periods during which the College is offering full on-site provision, if a student is required to self-isolate for Covid-19 related reasons, the College will arrange for all lessons, and applicable support, to be accessible via MS Teams.
 In effect, the self-isolating student will follow their College timetable remotely, whilst other students follow theirs on-site (the College refers to this as simultaneous provision).
 Please note: access to the College’s simultaneous provision (including simultaneous lessons) will not be available for students absent from College for non Covid-19 related reasons.